Double Vision

 “Yeah.”

-“Umm, I dunno.
+“Oh.
+Umm, I dunno.
 Read, sleep.”
-Will felt a bit odd about the place now.
+Liam felt a bit odd about the place now.
 He wished he’d swept or something.

 “What kind of books do you like?”

 “Oh, umm, anything really.
 I started off reading biographies of muscicians I liked, but then that kinda grew into…” He crouched down and picked up a few of the scattered books, throwing them all back into the suitcase together.
-Jacob read the titles out loud as he helped – “The Invisible Man, Fear and Loathing…”
+Luca read the titles out loud as he helped – “The Invisible Man, Fear and Loathing…”

 “You used to work at a record store?”

 “Oh, cool.
-I play drums!”
+I play the drums!”

-“You play drums?!”
+“You play the drums?!”

 “Yeah!”

-“Yeah, I live on the 5th floor.”
+“Yeah, I live on the third floor.”

-“I know, I can hear you from my place!”
-They were both smiling now, and Will could see Jacob’s smile was different from his, too.
-It sort of hung heavy on the left side, where as Will’s was more front-on.
+They were both smiling now, and Liam could see Luca’s smile was different from his, too.
+It sort of hung heavy on the left side, where as Liam’s was more front-on.
 The more he looked at him the more differences he saw.
-Will even felt kind of relaxed around him, like it wasn’t that bad having him here in his space.
+He even felt kind of relaxed around him, like it wasn’t that bad having him here in his space.

 “So, that wasn’t you with the waitress?”